AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ootb-dashboards.md

 The `Retention health` dashboard reveals your user base's repeat purchase behavior.

-The `Time between orders` chart shows the average and/or median elapsed time between a users' first and second order, second and third order, etc. You may [consider using this data to configure your email marketing campaigns](http://blog.rjmetrics.com/acting-on-marketing-data-in-your-rjmetrics-online-dashboard/).
+The `Time between orders` chart shows the average and/or median elapsed time between a users' first and second order, second and third order, and so on.
+You may [consider using this data to configure your email marketing campaigns](http://blog.rjmetrics.com/acting-on-marketing-data-in-your-rjmetrics-online-dashboard/).

 The `Users by lifetime number of orders` chart lists the total number of users for each lifetime number of orders to provide a general overview of repeat purchase behavior.